samueljseay/wp-docker-scripts/README.md

 ### Limitations

-1. For some reason, wp cli can still not see plugins that have been mounted from local directories, so automatically activating these does not work right now.
-I'm still trying to investigate a workaround for this.
+1. For some reason, wp cli not see plugins that have been bind mounted into wp-content/plugins, so activation of local plugins does not work right now.

 2. wp-cli must be run with `--allow-root` when inside the container right now.
 I'm exploring some solutions to this.